HOW DIRECTION WORKS

 1. Discovery

-Structured interviews and working sessions with leadership, internal teams and key stakeholders to surface assumptions, misalignment and opportunity.
+Structured working sessions with leadership and teams to surface assumptions, gaps and opportunity.

 2. Strategy

-Evaluation of competitive context, market position and internal capability to determine where to compete and what advantage to claim.
+Evaluation of context, position and capability to determine what path to take and what advantage to claim.

 3. Positioning

-Precise definition of purpose and relevance.
-Clarifies what the asset stands for and what it does not.
+Definition of purpose and relevance.
+Clarifies what the asset is and what it is not.

 4. Articulation

-Development of narratives, messaging systems and language standards that translate positioning into usable guidance.
+Development of messaging systems and narrative structures that translate positioning into usable guidance.

 5. Frameworks

-Structured platforms that organize positioning into practical models, including corporate, portfolio and sales platforms.
+Structured platforms that organize positioning into practical models for use across the organization.

 Governance

-Governance ensures that clarified intent narrows context and guides how the organization operates over time.
-It embeds clarity into systems, tools and working structures.
+Governance ensures that what has been defined continues to guide how the organization operates over time.
+It embeds direction into systems, tools and working structures.

 1. Boundaries

-Translation of intent into operating constraints that define what falls inside and outside scope for investment, product direction, hiring and communication.
+Definition of what falls inside and outside scope for investment, product direction, hiring and communication.

 2. Systems

-Alignment of platforms and workflows so they reinforce clarified priorities.
-This may include CRM, CMS, AI tools and planning systems.
+Alignment of platforms and workflows so they reinforce defined priorities.

 3. Integration

-Coordination of internal teams and external partners within defined context so work does not fragment across functions.
+Coordination across teams and partners so work remains consistent across functions.

 4. Tools

-Development of structured templates and working assets that reduce interpretation in day-to-day operations.
+Development of templates and working assets that reduce interpretation in day-to-day work.

 5. Measurement

-Defined metrics and review mechanisms that evaluate whether clarified intent is guiding real outcomes.
+Defined metrics and review mechanisms to evaluate whether direction is guiding outcomes.

 Direction is scalable.
 It can apply to a single asset or across an entire organization.